 When swivel rocking chairs break, in most cases the cause of the problem is metal rubbing against metal.
-This causes a part to wear out easily either from abuse or age.
+This causes a part to wear out either from abuse or age.
 If your swivel rocking chair breaks down, the only way you'll be able to permanently fix it is to replace the worn parts.
 Sometimes the worn parts aren't available or are too costly to replace, so the only option to fix a broken swivel rocking chair is to replace the entire chair.
 Here's a look at some possible solutions to repair some of the most common problems with swivel rocking chairs.

 Step 1: Determine the Problem